yusufakdogan0/Go-restapi-todo/README.md

 This is a mock back-end REST API for managing to-do lists and their steps.
 Authentication is handled using JWT tokens.
 No real database is used — all data is stored in memory.

+The deployment is done in railway.
+The base URL will be `https://go-restapi-todo-production.up.railway.app` for remote access

 The base in localhost will be `http://localhost:8080` if no configuration is done.

 ---